-Recorded at the Lensic Theater in Santa Fe, 17 February 2010.
+Recorded at the Lensic Theater in Santa Fe, New Mexico, 17 February 2010.

 Maude Barlow educates people all over the world about the crisis of water privatization, and documents how commodification of water results in soaring rate increases and severe water shortages.
 She says, “Life requires access to clean water; to deny the right to water is to deny the right to life.”
 In her work she particularly advocates for the world’s poor, who in some cases pay more for potable water than do wealthier people in the same communities.
 She travels and lectures widely, arguing that water is a basic right and should not be a commodity.